 Build Full Form of PASSporT.

-Build SIP “Identity” header value by using identity digest from the previous step and add “info” parameter with angle bracketed URI to acquire the public key of certificate used during PASSporT signing
+Build SIP “Identity” header value by using identity digest from the previous step and add “info” parameter with angle bracketed URI used to acquire the public key of certificate used during PASSporT signing

 If successfully signed, build and send “signingResponse” to the Authenticator, otherwise send error.